-Microsoft to drop Windows Phone apps option from Zune, require WP7.5 to download new appsAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft to drop Windows Phone apps option from Zune, require WP7.5 to download new appsAlex Wagner - Editorial Director of News and Content

 Today Microsoft took to the official Windows Phone Blog to make a couple of announcements concerning the Marketplace (now home to over 80,000 apps) that users will want to be aware of.
 First up, the company will be ending the ability to browse and download Windows Phone apps using the Zune software.
 That method of downloading apps was one of three, along with browsing the Marketplace on the device or using the web version, but Microsoft says that users often prefer using those over going the Zune route.
 As a result, Microsoft is killing off the option to download apps through Zune in order to help it better focus its efforts on the phone and web stores.